 Assuming you can create a compelling application, don’t apply for a dozen cards at once on your first try.
 That’s stupid.
 Even if you have an excellent credit score, you have no idea how or if you can manage that many cards.
 I started slow, with one card.
 Then I added another two years later.
 Then another a year later.
 Soon I was applying for two at a time, and lately a couple every few months.
 I have worked my way up to what I can tolerate, and I think I’ve realized my limit.

-This is why students shouldn’t churn cards.
+This is why students shouldn’t apply for lots of cards.
 They don’t have enough experience to know when they’re in over their heads, and they don’t have the income to save themselves if things go wrong.
 But if you have a stable job, even with a small income, you can probably work your way up to a strategy within your means.

 Planning Carefully to Meet Minimum Requirements